psmyrdek/build-tools-playground/README.md

 ## Slides

-Project you are currently looking at has been used by me during on of the talks at SmartRecruiters HackerSpace meetings.
+Project you are currently looking at has been used by me during one of the talks at SmartRecruiters HackerSpace meetings.
 To check out the slides of my talk, [click here](https://docs.google.com/presentation/d/132MLdeEa8wt1RnYD9DOZRRJ1Ofss0ZwYgmcZ0hTZDxk/edit?usp=sharing).